 Yes, I put this one at the top of the list.
 Nothing is worse than a burnt-out mom because everybody is counting on you!

 Do something for yourself every day – even if it’s just something that takes five minutes.
 This can be reading a book, going for coffee with a friend, putting make up on for once, taking a hot bath, etc!
 You’ve got to feel your best to be the best mom you can.
+For me, the two things I do for myself almost every day are to exercise and work on my coaching business.
+Both of these things make me feel like I have my own thing and keep me moving forward.

 If you often feel overworked, overly emotional, unhealthy, etc., it probably means you aren’t taking care of yourself enough.
 So it’s okay if you do something for yourself regularly – in fact, it’s recommended.